fairmath/fherma-challenges/modulo/description.md

+*The winning solution will be featured in the FHERMA Cookbook ([https://eprint.iacr.org/2025/1302 ]) and the winner will be credited as a co-author, recognizing their contribution to a shared library of FHE components and to the community.*

 # Encrypted Modulo Operation (MOD)
 ## Introduction

   This challenge is part of the fundamental operations series, a collection of exercises designed to explore the core operations in the encrypted domain.
 While addition and multiplication are naturally supported in most FHE schemes, nonlinear operations such as modulo present a significant challenge due to their conditional and piecewise nature.

   The objective is implement efficient algorithms computing the modulo operation (`c = a mod b`) homomorphically, where both operands are encrypted.

 ## Challenge info